 ➤ In this Old Town, Dubai Creek, Souks and Street Food Tour you’ll learn about Dubai’s history and religion, visit a famous art gallery featuring local artists, sample camel milk ice cream and admire the views from the roof of the coin museum.
 The Gold, Spice and Old Dubai Souk are included, and you’ll learn how to bargain with the local merchants beforehand.
 You can also choose between a shared or private tour. ➥ BOOK IT HERE

-➤ If you’d like to explore Old Dubai with an insider, check out the Backstreets of Old Dubai with an Insider tour.
+➤ If you’d like to explore this area of town with an insider, check out the Backstreets of Old Dubai with an Insider tour.
 It showcases the old residential and souk quarters and takes you to explore Al Bastakiya’s lanes and wind towered houses, all while you learn about Emirati history and culture.
-You’ll also enjoy a traditional Arabian lunch, as well as a visit to the Spice, Gold and Textile Souk Dubai. ➥ BOOK IT HERE
+You’ll also enjoy a traditional Arabian lunch, as well as a visit to the Spice, Gold and Textile Souk. ➥ BOOK IT HERE

-What You’ll Find at the Gold Souk in Dubai
+What You’ll Find at the Gold Souk Dubai

 The Gold Souk Dubai mall is one of the largest gold markets in the world, and the strong trade of precious metals and gold bars in Dubai that has been going on for over a century helped to give it the name of ‘City of Gold’.

-If you enjoy history, fashion, or just love the idea of being surrounded by tons of gold in different shapes and sizes, then you shouldn’t miss this souk.
+If you enjoy history, fashion, or just love the idea of being surrounded by tons of gold in different shapes and sizes, then you shouldn’t miss the gold market.
 You’ll definitely be smitten by all the gold on display, and astonished about the things that are made with this metal, from impossibly heavy necklaces to actual dresses (yes, dresses!).

-Since the Emirates has no import duty tax on gold and very low taxes on jewelry, buying gold in Dubai is significantly cheaper than in most parts of the world, so the famous market attracts buyers from all over.
+Since the Emirates has no import duty tax on gold and very low taxes on jewelry, buying gold in Dubai at the daily gold rate is significantly cheaper than in most parts of the world, so the famous market attracts buyers from all over.

-The gold rate in Dubai Gold Souk changes everyday, and though you’ll find the current prices per gram displayed on signs around the market, you can check it online before you visit.
+The gold rate changes every day.
+Although you’ll find the current prices per gram displayed on signs around the market, you can check the daily gold rate online before you visit.

-You’ll find from 18K to 24K gold jewelry in Dubai’s market, and though the weight price is non-negotiable, the craftsmanship is; the sellers will set high prices initially, but you can always bargain to get a better price.
-Don’t be shy to do so if you intend to buy gold from Dubai souk; the retailers expect you to negotiate.
+You’ll find from 18K to 24K gold jewelry in Dubai’s market, and though the weight price is non-negotiable because it depends on the gold rate of the day, the craftsmanship is.
+The sellers will set high prices initially, but you can always bargain to get a better price.
+Don’t be shy to do so if you intend to buy gold from Dubai souk; the retailers who trade gold products expect you to negotiate.

-Even if you have no intention of buying, visiting the Dubai Gold Souk is a really interesting and different thing to do in the city, and it’s probably the one time you’ll be surrounded by so many items in that precious yellow metal.
+Even if you don’t intend to buy gold products, visiting the Dubai Gold Souk is a really interesting and different thing to do in the city.
+It’s probably the one time you’ll be surrounded by so many items in that precious yellow metal.

-Fun Fact: Did you know that the Dubai Gold Souk was host to the Star of Taiba, the largest ring in the world?
+Did you know that the Dubai Gold Souk was host to the Star of Taiba, the largest ring in the world and a Guinness World Record?
 The piece is owned by Dubai-based Taiba and weighs 64 Kg.
 It cost little over half a million dollars to make, and today its cost is estimated to be 3 million dollars.

 But the gold tradition doesn’t stop there…ever wondered if there was a gold festival in Dubai?
 Well, you’re pretty close.
 Every year in the Dubai Shopping Festival the Gold Souk participates offering giveaways for buyers and special prices, so if you’re in Dubai at that time, it may be the best one to invest in your gold cravings.